murillo94/cine-the-guide-movie/README.md

 - `git clone git@github.com:murillo94/cine-the-guide-movie.git`
 - `yarn install`

-To open the mobile projects, use:
+To open the project, use:

 - `yarn ios` or `yarn android`